-S3 in Amazon provides high availability and durability solutions by replicating the data of one bucket in multiple data centres.
-As told earlier, Amazon S3 bucket never leaves its positions until a user moves it or delete it.
+S3 in Amazon provides high availability and durability solutions by replicating the data of one bucket in multiple data centers.
+As told earlier, the Amazon S3 bucket never leaves its positions until a user moves it or deletes it.
 Consistency is an important part of data storage; it ensures that every change committed to a system should be visible to all the participants.
 S3 has two types of consistency models-

-Read-after-write consistency: It enables visibility of a newly created object to all clients without any delays.
+1) Read-after-write consistency: It enables the visibility of a newly created object to all clients without any delays.
 Similarly, there are read-after-delete and read-after-update.
-In read-after-update, user can edit or make changes to an already existing object whereas in read-after-delete guarantees that reading a deleted file or object will fail for all clients.
+In read-after-update, the user can edit or make changes to an already existing object whereas read-after-delete guarantees that reading a deleted file or object will fail for all clients.

 2) Eventual consistency: there is a time lag between the changes made in the data to the point where all participants can see it.
 It might not be visible immediately, but eventually, it appears.